Coaches of the London and North Eastern Railway

 The London and North Eastern Railway (LNER) inherited several styles of coaching stock from its constituents.
 Sir Nigel Gresley continued the styles that he had established pre-grouping at the Great Northern Railway (GNR) and for the East Coast Joint Stock.

 Coaches inherited from pre-grouping companies

 Various types of coaches were inherited from pre-grouping companies.

 Ex-Great North of Scotland Railway

 Two GNSR six-wheel coaches of c.1896 are preserved on the Strathspey Railway.
+A number of GNSR coach bodies have been saved for restoration at Ferryhill Railway Heritage Centre, Aberdeen.
+One, a full brake, is nearing completion.
 The GNSR Royal Saloon of 1898 is preserved by the Scottish Railway Preservation Society at Bo'ness.
 Another six-wheeler is preserved at Embsay, it being the only operational Scottish carriage in England.

 Ex-East Coast Joint Stock

 A number of these vehicles remain extant on various heritage railways including the NYMR and the Embsay and Bolton Abbey Steam Railway in addition to the NRM, some being over 100 years old.

 Ex-Great Northern Railway

 Amongst other GNR coaches elsewhere Corridor Composite 2701 is fully restored and operational on the Severn Valley Railway.
-After withdrawal from main line service it was converted to Camp Coach 157 and located at Mundesley, Norfolk.
+After withdrawal from mainline service it was converted to Camp Coach 157 and located at Mundesley, Norfolk.

-Great Northern Railway Lavatory Composite Brake No. 2856 is with the Vintage Carriage Trust at Ingrow on the Keighley and Worth Valley Railway.
+Great Northern Railway Lavatory Composite Brake No. 2856 is with the Vintage Carriage Trust at Ingrow on the Keighley & Worth Valley Railway.
 A six-wheel postal carriage from 1885 is also preserved on the Nene Valley Railway.